Acknowledgements

 Dom Layfield (formerly at MIT, Boston MA, USA)

-Peter Kyberd (University of New Brunswick, Canada)
+Peter Kyberd (University of Derby, UK)

 Sean Taffler (formerly at Oxford Orthapeadic Engineering Centre, Oxford, UK)

-Neil Davis (Sheffield University, Sheffield, UK).
+Neil Davis (formerly at Sheffield University, Sheffield, UK).

 Mark Boddington (formerly at Oxford University, UK).

-Lee Ward (US Department of Energy).
+Lee Ward (formerly at US Department of Energy).

 References